We have questions ... you

 (Posted January 9, 2012;

 "We have acquired an Oneida WWII Photographic Lab Trailer.
 The trailer was made around 1940,41 all aluminum except the frame, the sheeting on the side looks like the Ford Tri Motor Airplane of the era, two rooms inside one for prints and one for negatives.
 The inside is quite complete and many items still have the stenciling, safe lights, counters and ducting.
 We need information on this unit , manuals, photos or anything on the trailer, it is quite rare and information is scarce.
 Any help would be appreciated."

 If you have information about the Oneida Photographic Lab Trailer, send an e-mail to the Webmaster.

 (Posted January 9, 2012)

 Joe Vetrone is looking for pictures his dad, Edward Vetrone, while serving with 165th Signal took during the war.
 Joe provided more details, "165th Signal Corps, 4th Infantry.
 He was under Letterhandler.
 His name is Edward Vetrone and is alive at 90.
 I have some war photos of his but would like to obtain others."
-If you have information, send an e-mail to the Webmaster.

 (Updated January 9, 2012)